 - The Simplest of all flowcharts

-- Use for planning new processes or examining existing one
+- Use for planning new processes or examining an existing one.

 - Displays what happening at each step